Babakbehkamkia/Data_Structure/course-materials.md

 <!-- * [The International Student's Guide](/static_files/materials/Books/10_The_International_Students_Guide.pdf)
 * [The Smarter Student Skills And Strategies for Success at University](/static_files/materials/Books/11_The_Smarter_Student_Skills_And_Strategies_for_Success_at_University.pdf) -->

-* [Here's](http://dl.p30eng.com/p30eng3/Course-booklet-data-structures-www.P30eng.com.zip) a complete and comprehensive booklet on data-building lessons for you dear students of computer engineering or information technology.
-You can read more about the educational content of the booklet and its headings.
+* Here's a complete and comprehensive booklet on data-building lessons for you dear students of computer engineering or information technology.
+You can read more about the educational content of the booklet and its headings.salam

 ### Description :